josephmontes/VAA/README.md

 ### NOTES
 - 47 pitcher seasons
   - 38 pitchers
-  - Of the 38 pitchers, only 9! have had qualifying seasons afterwards where they threw their 4-Seam effectively:
+  - Of the 38 pitchers, only 9! have had qualifying seasons afterwards where they progressed and threw their 4-Seam effectively:
     - Michael Wacha, Max Fried, Justin Verlander, Antonio Senzatela, Joe Musgrove, Brad Keller, Ross Stripling, Justin Steele, Tyler Wells
   - Of these 9 pitchers, 2 ended up regressing in a qualifying season after:
     - Antonio Senzatela and Michael Wacha